-Your fourth of July photos don’t need to be expensive or involve sourcing a dozen expensive or hard to find props!
+Your 4th of July pictures don’t need to be expensive or involve sourcing a dozen expensive or hard-to-find props.

-We LOVE the styled set ups that we see in the CLG community…but not everyone has the time, the money, or the mad styling skills to pull it off!
-(Hello Pinterest fail!).
+We LOVE the styled setups that we see in the CLG community…but not that many people have the time, money, or mad styling skills to pull it off!
+(Hello, Pinterest fail!).

-So for those of you who (like me) love simple and thrifty, we’ve sourced ten of the best ideas we could find to help you take your own fourth of July photos without the overwhelm!
+So, for those of you who (like me) love simple and thrifty, we’ve sourced 10 of the best ideas we could find to help you take your own 4th of July pics without overwhelming yourself.

-Alternatively, substitute it for a 3 wheeler bike, a wooden chair, a crate… basically anything you can sit on that is either neutrally coloured or…yes, red white or blue!
+Alternatively, substitute it for a 3 wheeler bike, a wooden chair, or a crate.
+Basically anything you can sit on that’s either neutrally coloured or…yes, red white, or blue!

-This idea is simple and incredibly striking!
+This idea is simple, and your 4th of July pictures will turn out striking!
 Easy?
 Tick!
 Inexpensive?
 Tick!
 Looks awesome?
 Tick!

 If your backyard doesn’t look like this… find an open field in a large park or reserve.

-As it’s open sky, you’re subject to harsh light.
+As this will be an open sky session, you’ll be subject to harsh light.
 So aim to shoot during the golden hours – that’s the hour or two after sunrise and before sunset.
-At this time the sun is low in the sky, and filtered by the horizon giving you a much softer light which is more flattering to your subject.
+At this time, the sun is low in the sky and filtered by the horizon, giving you a much softer light that’s more flattering to your subject.